 "They know that the world is being held back in every way, because they are not.
 Women share this planet 50/50 and they are under-represented, their potential astonishingly untapped."

 Emma Watson during her speech on Friday

-Emma was appointed as a gave a rousing speech at the United Nations headquarters in New York in September, during which she called on men to support their "daughters, sisters and mothers" and to fight for gender equality.
+Emma was appointed as a UN Goodwill Ambassador for Women late in 2014, and gave a rousing speech at the United Nations headquarters in New York in September, during which she called on men to support their "daughters, sisters and mothers" and to fight for gender equality.

 The new campaign launch, which was aimed at the world's business leaders and politicians saw Emma pick up on comments made to her following her UN speech.